aldec/TySOM-M-MPFS250T-REV2/BSP/hss/README.md

 ### Programming <a name="programming"/>

-In order to program the board the FlashPro5 cable must be connected to the JTAG connector of TySOM-M MPFS250T board, and the board should be powered on.
+In order to program the board the FlashPro5 or FlashPro6 cable must be connected to the JTAG connector of TySOM-M MPFS250T board, and the board should be powered on.

 Programming the board with HSS can be done in two ways:
-1. Libero 2021.1 - hss.hex file can be added as a Boot Mode Client 1 to the eNVM memory during bitfile creation.
+1. Libero 2022.2 - hss.hex file can be added as a Boot Mode Client 1 to the eNVM memory during bitfile creation.
 - In Libero Design Flow tab, after Generating FPGA Array Data of the design, click on the "Configure Design Initialization Data and Memories
 - select eNVM tab add click Add Boot Mode Client 1, and select the hss.hex file.

 The HSS will be inside the bitfile, and will run after board programming.

-2. SoftConsole 6.4
+2. SoftConsole 2021.3
 - Start SoftConsole in its workspace (<SoftConsole>/extras/workspace.examples)
 - Select File->Import, then existing project into workspace, and navigate to the previously downloaded HSS repo
 - In order to program the board press Run->External Tools -> PolarFire SoC non-secure boot mode 1.